Sikindarthakur/vishwamask-ai-proxy/README.md

 In accordance with FOSS Hack 2026 rules:

-- Code structure and architecture were developed with assistance from AI models including ChatGPT and Claude.
+- Code structure and architecture were developed with assistance from AI models including ChatGPT and Gemini.
 - Indian PII recognizers and deterministic vault logic were refined through AI-assisted iteration and testing.

 ---